THE 4-H CLUB…GETTING STARTED

 Banners, once completed, will be kept at the Extension office, but you are welcome to borrow them at any time.

-If you’d like your banner displayed at the Delaware County Fair, we would appreciate having them in the Extension Office by June 30.
+If you’d like your banner displayed at the Delaware County Fair, we would appreciate having them in the Extension office by July 31.

 BENEFITS OF BEING IN A 4-H CLUB

-A statewide study was conducted during the fall of 1998 of all 4-H clubs in NYS.
+A statewide study was conducted during the fall of 1998 of all 4-H clubs in New York State.
 In addition, several focus groups were held around the state.
 The following is a sample of what was learned.